pauldmccarthy/fsleyes/.docker/README.md

 are used for FSLeyes testing.
 These images are available on the Docker hub at https://hub.docker.com/u/pauldmccarthy/

+These images are no longer in use:
+ - `fsleyes-py37-wxpy4-gtk3`
+ - `fsleyes-py38-wxpy4-gtk3`

 These images can be re-built via CI jobs on the fsl/fsleyes/fsleyes GitLab repository.
 To build/update an image by hand, follow these steps: